crue-ton/bin/readme.md

 you can replace ".1" with any number

+## contact
+create and view contacts you can make!

 ## hst
 views my .zsh_history file in fzf and copys my choice from fzf to my clipboard using xclip